lomojean/my-site/README.md

+# Remix of 11ty base blog for playing with Fastly Compute

+This repo is a fork of the 11ty base blog we use as an example origin website for writing edge computing apps with Fastly.
+In particular we use the RSS feed in JSON so that we can create synthetic pages using logic that runs at the network edge.

+⏲️ Stay tuned for tutorials that demonstrate how to use this site.

+_Eleventy base blog README below....._

+___

 # eleventy-base-blog v9

 A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v3.0 release](https://github.com/11ty/eleventy/releases/tag/v3.0.0)).